adamrudolf-becube/minicrm-automation/README.md

 ##### Student gave positive answer, make him/her active

-* Description
-* Testname (slogan)
+**This is done by the MiniCRM framework, not by this script.**

 * Given:
-** Student is in INFO_SENT state
+    * Student is in INFO_SENT state
-** Finalizing form has been sent
+    * Finalizing form has been sent
 * Then:
-** Raise task to MiniCRM user to send invoice
+    * Raise task to MiniCRM user to send invoice
-** Trigger What to install (miket telepitsunk) e-mail (can be done from the MiniCRM system's builtin automation features) ** Set state to ACTIVE
+    * Trigger What to install (miket telepitsunk) e-mail (can be done from the MiniCRM system's builtin automation features)
+    * Set state to ACTIVE

 ##### Student did not finalize, deadline has not spent, but within 24 hours, send reminder

 * Description
 * Testname (slogan)
 * Given:
-** Student is in INFO_SENT state
+    * Student is in INFO_SENT state
-** Finalizing form has not been sent
+    * Finalizing form has not been sent
-** Deadline is greater than today's date, but difference is smaller than 24 hours
+    * Deadline is greater than today's date, but difference is smaller than 24 hours
 * Then:
-** Trigger sending reminder e-mail
+    * Trigger sending reminder e-mail
-** Create task for MiniCRM responsible
+    * Create task for MiniCRM responsible

 ##### Student did not finalize, deadline has been spent, but not more then 24 hours ago, send reminder again and raise task to call student

 * Description
 * Testname (slogan)
 * Given:
-** Student is in INFO_SENT state
+    * Student is in INFO_SENT state
-** Finalizing form has not been sent
+    * Finalizing form has not been sent
-** Today is greater than deadline, and difference is not greater than 24 hours
+    * Today is greater than deadline, and difference is not greater than 24 hours
 * Then:
-** Trigger sending 2nd mail and create reminder
+    * Trigger sending 2nd mail and create reminder
-** Create task for MiniCRM responsible
+    * Create task for MiniCRM responsible

 ##### Student did not finalize, deadline has been spent more than 24 hours ago

 * Description
 * Testname (slogan)
 * Given:
-** Student is in INFO_SENT state
+    * Student is in INFO_SENT state
-** Finalizing form has not been sent
+    * Finalizing form has not been sent
-** Today is greater than deadline and difference is bigger than 24 hours
+    * Today is greater than deadline and difference is bigger than 24 hours
 * Then:
-** Set state to DID_NOT_FINALIZE
+    * Set state to DID_NOT_FINALIZE
-** Trigger sending e-mail about deleting him/her
+    * Trigger sending e-mail about deleting him/her
-** Trigger raising task about deleting student and deleting invoice
+    * Trigger raising task about deleting student and deleting invoice

 ##### Student did not finalize, but deadline is more then 1 day away, do nothing

 * Description
 * Testname (slogan)
 * Given:
-** Student is in INFO_SENT state
+    * Student is in INFO_SENT state
-** Finalizing form has not been sent
+    * Finalizing form has not been sent
-** Today is smaller than deadline and difference is not smaller than 24 hours
+    * Today is smaller than deadline and difference is not smaller than 24 hours
 * Then:
-** Do nothing
+    * Do nothing

 #### Handle waiting list